daveqr/dr/README.md

 ## Implementation and Limitations

 The implementation is straight-forward, using a transaction script to process the file.
 With a little bit of work the service could be made into a template so that different implementations could handle, for example, non-US Locales.

+One major limitation to the current implementation is the service expects the source file to be at the root of the Classpath.
+This limits its usefulness in real-world scenarios, where data might be from a database, a generated String or any number of other sources.